• Top List

 Some of the greatest African scorers have graced the Premier League over the years.
 From George Weah to Mohamed Salah, the list is endless.
 The continent constantly produces more talents, and many more goal machines will surely arrive.

 The African to score the most goals in Premier League history is Mohamed Salah.
-The two-time Golden Boot winner has scored 126 goals in 207 games across his career in England for Liverpool and Chelsea.
+The three-time Golden Boot winner has scored 153 goals in over 200 appearances across his career in England for Liverpool and Chelsea.

 Using stats from the English league itself, we give you a detailed list of the top 10 African scorers in Premier League history.